ijadams/iainteractive504.github.io/_posts/2018-10-10-games-gastronomy.md

 title: Games & Gastronomy
 project_title: Games & Gastronomy
-description: An editorial shoot for BLAAAH magazine that explains Roger Caillois' categorization of games with the help of some playful dish
+description: An editorial shoot for BLAAAH magazine that explains Roger Caillois' categorization of games with the help of some playful dishes.
 date: 2018-10-10 17:53:38 +0000
 sort_order: 3
 slide_1: